 Aviation has become an integral part of the Twin Cities regional transportation system, connecting the region's people and goods to the nation and the world.
 Additionally, aviation provides recreation, commercial activity, health, and safety benefits for residents of the Twin Cities region.
 The aviation system is unique in the regional planning realm since most of the users are primarily going to, or coming from, destinations outside of the metropolitan region.
 Additionally, aviation training tends to be conducted locally at an airport and does not require more than the infrastructure of what the airport provides.
 It is not considered an element of the region's surface transportation system.
-Air transportation provides a national and global reach for quickly moving people and time-sensitive freight, offering significant advantages for long-distance travel and transport.
+Air transportation provides a national and global reach to move people and time-sensitive freight quickly, offering significant advantages for long-distance travel and transport.

-Although federal law does not require that a region's long-range transportation plan include aviation, state law defines aviation as a metropolitan system and requires the Met Council to prepare an aviation system plan.
+Although federal law does not require that a region's long-range transportation plan includes aviation, state law defines aviation as a metropolitan system and requires the Met Council to prepare an aviation system plan.
 Minnesota Statutes 473.145 directs the Met Council to prepare a metropolitan development guide that addresses "... the necessity for and location of airports..."
 More specifically, Minnesota Statutes section 473.146, subd.
 3.8 requires the Met Council to adopt a long-range comprehensive transportation policy plan that includes "a long-range assessment of air transportation trends and factors that may affect airport development in the metropolitan area and policies and strategies that will ensure a comprehensive, coordinated, and timely investigation and evaluation of alternatives for airport development."

-Imagine 2050 Transportation Policy Plan' Aviation System Plan is anticipated to receive a more thorough update that will take place in 2024.
-Due to timing, the update found in this plan will only receive an update of data and base considerations to meet the overall policy plan deadlines.
+This Aviation System Plan is anticipated to receive a more thorough update that will be completed in 2025.
+Due to timing, the update found in this plan is updated only with regards to data and baseline considerations to meet the overall policy plan deadlines.
 The Met Council has retained the services of a consultant to aid in the update of the technical basis of the regional aviation system plan during 2024.
-This update to the technical analysis, last completed in 2009, will inform a more encompassing update of this plan and be amended into the Imagine 2050 Transportation Policy Plan in 2025.
-During the technical analysis, Met Council staff will be establishing a team of regional stakeholders to review existing policies and actions, identify potential gaps and establish updated policies and actions for the regional aviation system to guide investments in the future.
+This update to the technical analysis, last completed in 2009, will inform a more encompassing update of this plan and be amended into the Imagine 2050 Transportation Policy Plan later in 2025.
+During the technical analysis, Met Council staff will be establishing a team of regional stakeholders to review existing policies and actions, identify potential gaps, and establish updated policies and actions for the regional aviation system to guide investments in the future.